aws/aws-application-networking-k8s/docs/guides/tls-passthrough.md

 ## Install Gateway API TLSRoute CRD

-The TLSRoute CRD already included in the helm chart and deployment.yaml, if you are using these 2 methods to install the controller no extra steps are needed.
+The TLSRoute CRD is already included in the helm chart and deployment.yaml, if you are using these 2 methods to install the controller no extra steps needed.
 If you want to install the TLSRoute CRD manually by yourself:
 ```
 # Install CRD